DataDog/documentation/content/en/developers/marketplace/offering.md

 For standalone SaaS licenses, Datadog Apps, professional services, and Datadog REST API-based integrations, the Datadog Development Toolkit creates the scaffolding for an informational tile-only listing.
 To create the informational tile-only listing's scaffolding, run `ddev create -t tile "<Offering Name>"` in the `marketplace` directory specified above.

-### Create a full data integration
+### Create a full Agent-based integration

-To generate a complete data integration's scaffolding, run `ddev create "<Offering Name>"` from the `marketplace` directory specified above.
+To generate a complete integration's scaffolding, run `ddev create "<Offering Name>"` from the `marketplace` directory specified above.

 ### Populate the tile scaffolding